jonwashburn/riemann-recognition-geometry-up/WRITTEN_PROOF_PROMPT.md

 **boundary limit** \(y\downarrow0\) of the x-component of the conjugate Poisson gradient for `cofactorLogAbs ρ` (the same Poisson-model field whose Carleson energy defines `cofactorEbox_poisson`).

+There is a small “shape” lemma `CofactorCRGreenS2Interfaces.phaseVelocityBoundaryTrace_of_poisson` showing this Poisson boundary-limit gate implies the weaker `PhaseVelocityBoundaryTrace` hook (useful when wiring older statements that talk about a trace field on the boundary).

 For semantic faithfulness, there is also a “log-branch CR identity” archetype in `RiemannRecognitionGeometry/Port/CRBoundaryTraceInterfaces.lean`:
 `CRBoundaryTraceInterfaces.CRBoundaryTraceLog` (sufficient to imply a boundary-trace hook once the model is wired).